-- Have demonstrated interest and potential to pursue graduate study toward a Master's or PhD degree in the Earth sciences, marine sciences, and energy resource engineering.
-We also consider students who are majors in chemistry, biology, engineering, and computer science who are specifically open to exploring the Earth and environmental sciences;
+- Have demonstrated interest and potential to pursue graduate study toward a Master's or PhD degree in the Earth sciences, environmental sciences, and energy resource engineering.
+We also consider students who are majors in chemistry, biology, engineering, physics, and computer science who are specifically open to exploring the Earth and environmental sciences.

-- Be a U.S. citizen, a permanent resident, DACA, or an international student enrolled in a U.S. undergraduate institution.
+- Be a U.S. citizen or a permanent resident student enrolled in a U.S. undergraduate institution.

 - CV or Resume